agiessing/debiasedQR/README.md

 ## Examples

 Below code illustrates the main functionalities of the R package.

-First, draw samples from a homoscedastic high-dimensional sparse regression model.
+Draw samples from a homoscedastic high-dimensional sparse regression model and evaluate the true conditional quantile function $q_0$ at querry point $x$ and quantile level $\tau = 0.6$.

 ```R
 # Sampling from a homoscedastic high-dimensional sparse regression model